harrmahar/bugbounty-toolkit/README.md

 # This is Modified Version
-This is modified version of Bug Bounty Toolkit from Rootbakar https://github.com/rootbakar/bugbounty-toolkit.
+This is modified version of Bug Bounty Toolkit from @Rootbakar https://github.com/rootbakar/bugbounty-toolkit.
 Add some features:
 - Tool selection menu (User can choose only the tools he needs)
 - Change dirsearch instalation using `apt install dirsearch`